Common Strippit

 Ram-Seal Replacement

 Ram-Seal is not real hard to replace, but it will take several hours.
-You have to remove several Tool Lifters to get room to work under Ram, Remove the Retaining-Ring and Seal, Carefully Jack-In New Seal using Different Length Screws & Retaining-Ring, all Done while Laying on a Piece of Cardboard up on the Machine's Tables in Front of the Ram.
+You have to remove several Tool Lifters to get room to work under Ram, Remove the Retaining-Ring and Seal, Carefully Jack-In New Seal using Different Length Screws & Retaining-Ring, all Done while Laying on a Piece of Cardboard up on Machine's Tables in Front of the Ram.

 We Stock a Kit with the New Ram-SealNew Socket-Head Cap Screws, and Instructions.